Speeding up Brownian escape via intermediate finite potential barriers: Introduction

 To investigate these questions, we consider a prototypical set-up of a Brownian particle diffusing in a landscape depicted in Fig. \ref{fig:main schematic}(a); the particle starts at position $x=0$, which acts as a reflecting boundary while the boundary at $x=1$ is absorbing.
 Let $\mathcal{T}$ denote the mean first-passage time (MFPT) for the particle to reach $x=1$ by crossing the potential barrier of height $\Delta U$.
 Now, consider the alternative setup shown in Fig. \ref{fig:main schematic}(b), where the potential is replaced with a piecewise structure by introducing multiple intermediate barriers of smaller heights—creating several linear segments—while keeping the overall barrier height $\Delta U$ unchanged.
 We denote the MFPT in this modified potential by $\mathcal{T}^\text{mod}$.
 The central question we explore is whether a suitably chosen piecewise linear potential can yield a lower MFPT, such that $\mathcal{T}^\text{mod} < \mathcal{T}$?
 Using analytical tools from first-passage theory, we show that by carefully tuning the slopes of the individual segments in the piecewise linear potential, the MFPT can be significantly reduced.
 Moreover, we find that increasing the number of intermediate barriers—i.e., the number of adjustable segments—further decreases the MFPT, yielding a powerful control for optimizing escape times.
 These insights are not limited to linear potentials.
 We extend our analysis to non-linear landscapes as well, demonstrating that analogous improvements in MFPT can be achieved by replacing smooth non-linear potentials with carefully constructed piecewise non-linear profiles, as illustrated in Fig. \ref{fig:schematics multiple kinks L H}(b).
 These general findings establish the introduction of intermediate barriers as a general and robust technique for facilitating faster barrier crossing in diffusive systems.

 The paper is organized in the following way.
 The system set up is described in section \ref{sec: set up formalism and kramers formula}.
 This section further discusses the first-passage formalism to compute the MFPT.
 In section \ref{sec:single kink linear potential}, we review the case of single barrier \cite{palyulin2012finite} and extend to other potentials in section \ref{sec:single kink harmonic potential}.
 Section(\ref{sec:Multiple kinks}) discusses the impact of introducing multiple intermediate barriers in both linear and non-linear potential landscapes.
 It is shown that a systematic arrangement of barriers can lead to a successive reduction in the MFPT with increasing number of barriers employed.
 We conclude in Sec.~\ref{sec:conclusion} with a future outlook.
-Some additional details are included to the appendices.
+Some additional details (including the effect of intermediate barriers to the fluctuations in first-passage time) are included to the appendices.